GriffonXPan/profile/_pages/talks2.md

 2024
 1. Recent research on smart infrastructure inspection and monitoring, non-destructive testing, and smart construction.
 UBCV-UBCO Joint Seminar on Structural and Earthquake Engineering, Kelowna, British Columbia, Canada.
 2. Robotic and machine vision technologies towards smarter and more efficient construction, inspection, and monitoring practices in the AEC industry.
 Hong Kong University of Science and Technology, Hong Kong, China.
+(Invited presentation)
 3. Robotic and machine vision technologies towards smarter and more efficient construction, inspection, and monitoring practices in the AEC industry.
 Western University, London, Ontario, Canada.
+(Invited presentation)
 4. Robotic and machine vision technologies towards smarter and more efficient construction, inspection, and monitoring practices in the AEC industry.
 HDR Inc. (Top American design and engineering company with more than 200 offices worldwide), Vancouver, Canada.
 (Invited presentation)

 2023